protegeproject/webprotege-snapshot-generator-service/README.md

-# webprotege-download-generator-service
+# webprotege-snapshot-generator-service
-A service that generates downloads for WebProtege projects
+A service that generates snapshots of ontology in WebProtege projects for download or downstream processing